Can I read your blog if I’m not vegan?

 Oils are not a whole food, so I prefer to get my fats from sources like nuts, seeds, and avocados.
 The idea is that whole foods contain all of the original nutrients of those foods, whereas oils do not.

-Do you get paid by Dr. Fuhrman or other companies to talk about their products?
+Do you get paid by companies to talk about their products?

-I do not receive any type of compensation from Dr. Fuhrman, but as of February 2013, I have developed affiliate relationships with Mountain Rose Herbs and Vitamix, which means I get a commission from products sold using the link on my blog.
+As of February 2013, I have developed affiliate relationships with Mountain Rose Herbs and Vitamix, which means I get a commission from products sold using the link on my blog.
 The affiliate link for Mountain Rose is here and the affiliate link for Vitamix is here.
-I used products from both companies for over four years and felt very confident in the quality of these products before I made the decision to become an affiliate.
+I used products from these companies for over four years and felt very confident in the quality of these products before I made the decision to become an affiliate.

 In February of 2013, I also began a relationship with BlogHer which is a company that puts ads on websites.
 I have been very clear in my communication with them that there are to be no non-vegan friendly ads on my site.
 If you see anything that you find offensive, please let me know.